Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Small businesses are frequent targets.
+• Small businesses are frequent targets, often because defenses are lighter.

 The Vantage Point